What is the senior school?

 Currently, the senior years of schooling are directed by 2 curriculum frameworks, one operating within Education Queensland and the other externally moderated by the International Baccalaureate Organisation (IBO).

-While the Year 10 curriculum is guided by the KLA Syllabuses, the focus is on preparing students for the QCAA Senior School Certificate or the IB Diploma.
+While the Year 10 curriculum is guided by the KLA Syllabuses, the focus is on preparing students for the QCAA Senior School Certificate.
 The curriculum in Year 10 provides students with the opportunity to trial senior subjects to ensure that the subject selection for Year 11 and 12 are both relevant to career goals and provide the best opportunity for successful outcomes.

 Year 11 and 12

-Students in Year 11 and 12 have the option of studying either the Queensland Curriculum and Assessment Authority (QCAA) Senior Certificate or the International Baccalaureate Diploma.
+Students in Year 11 and 12 have the option of studying either the Queensland Curriculum and Assessment Authority (QCAA) Senior Certificate, the Queensland Certificate of Individual Achievement (QCIA).

 QCAA Senior Certificate